postfalk/django-etl-sync/README.rst

 .. code-block:: python

-    from etl_sync.generators import InstanceGenerator
+    from etl_sync.loaders import Loader
     from etl_sync.readers import OGRReader

-    class MyMapper(Mapper):
+    class MyLoader(Loader):
         reader_class=OGRReader

 Transformations
 ---------------

-Transformations remap the dictionary from the CSV reader or another reader class to the Django model.
+Transformations remap the dictionary returned from the reader class to Django model attributes.
 We attempt to map the dictionary key to the model field with the matching name.
 The ``Transformer`` classes allows for remapping and validation of incoming records.

 Instantiate ``InstanceGenerator`` with a customized ``Transformer`` class: